eshaiju/eshaiju.github.io/source/_posts/2017-10-14-graphql-ruby-mutation-with-input-object-type.markdown

 <div class='post'>
   <div dir="ltr" style="text-align: left;" trbidi="on">
-  <p>In the previous blog post about <a href='http://localhost:4000/blog/2017/05/15/graphql-mutation-query-implementation-ruby-on-rails/'>GraphQl mutation</a>, we specified each field in input as input_field so for saving an object we need to instantiate article object by assigning each and every input params which is very difficult if out object has larger fields.</p>
+  <p>In the previous blog post about <a href='http://localhost:4000/blog/2017/05/15/graphql-mutation-query-implementation-ruby-on-rails/'>GraphQl mutation</a>, we specified each field in input as input_field.
+This method will do the job but it has some issues.</p>

-  <p>Consider an example mutation for saving an article.
-Here we used the input_field method without InputObjectType.</p>
+  Consider an example mutation for saving an article.
+Here we used the input_field method without InputObjectType.
 {%codeblock app/graphql/mutations/article_mutations.rb%}
 # encoding: utf-8
 module ArticleMutations